Development Guide¶

 To develop without containers, you can build a development version of the userscript with full debugging information.

-The userscript is placed in the
+The userscript is placed in the output directory.

 Type-Checking¶